RayquazID/pfsense-analytics/README.md

+**I did not test the modifications 100% for that run it on your responsibility**

 This Project aims to give you better insight of what's going on your pfSense Firewall.
 It's based on some heavylifting alrerady done by devopstales and opc40772.
 Since it still was a bit clumsy and outdated I wrapped some docker-compose glue around it, to make it a little bit easier to get up and running.
 It should work hasslefree with a current Linux that has docker and docker-compose.
 Thanks as well to MatthewJSalerno for some Streamlining of the Graylog provisioning Process.

 If it's easier for you, you can find a video guide here:  https://youtu.be/uOfPzueH6MA